Bachelor of Nursing Overview

 I am a licensed RN, can I still complete my BSN?

-If you are a licensed RN interested in completing your BSN please contact us.
+If you are a licensed RN interested in completing your BSN on campus please contact us.
 We accept RN-BSN students on a case-by-case basis if space is available.